The Department of Chemistry offers three distinct concentrations: Chemistry, Biochemistry, and Chemical Physics.

 Sc.B.
 Biochemistry: How does life work at the molecular level?
 This question is at the core of the concentration program in Biochemistry.
 Offered jointly with MCB.

 - Contact Concentration Advisors: Prof. Christopher Seto, Prof. Gerwald Jogl, and Prof. Arthur Salomon

 Sc.B.
 Chemical Physics: The concentration provides students with a broad-based understanding in fundamental molecular sciences, as well as a background for graduate studies in physical chemistry, chemical physics, or molecular engineering.
 Offered jointly with Physics.

-Undergraduate students at all levels (freshmen, sophomores, juniors, seniors) are actively involved in research with the more than 20 faculty members in the department.
-There is a vibrant Chemistry Department Undergraduate Group (ChemDUG) within the department that holds meetings every 4-6 weeks during the school year.
+Undergraduate students at all levels (first-years, sophomores, juniors, seniors) are actively involved in research with the more than 20 faculty members in the department.
+In addition, our concentrators do research in departments across the university, such as Cell Biology & Biochemistry, Molecular Pharmacology & Biotechnology, and clinical departments within the Alpert Medical School.

 Are you interested in joining a Chemistry Department laboratory?
 Explore our opportunities here.